 We estimate the VaR and expected shortfall of this sample portfolio by following the same steps that we used when we estimated the VaR and expected shortfall of the sample portfolio in Table 5.
-Tables 9-10 show the results.
+Tables $9 \sim 10$ show the result.